touchportyl/portyl-engine/README.md

 ## working on implementation
 - assimp 5.4.0

-## unsure if allowed
+## deprecating
 - fastgltf 0.6.1

 ### potential third_party libraries
-- freetype (will implement after setting up the 2d opengl renderer)
+- freetype (will implement after setting up the opengl renderer)
 - wwise (will look into it as a replacement to fmod)
 - property (terrible to work with)
 - rttr (doesn't work)